We use affiliate links. See our Disclosure Policy for more information.

 You can usually see some trace amounts of snow even in summertime, and some small ponds from the snow melt as you meander along the trails.
 If you are still feeling like stretching out your legs for a longer hike, head back to the parking lot, and take the Chain Lakes loop around Table Mountain for another 6.5 miles.

-At nearly 3 hours driving time but only 1.2 miles hiking, this is completely doable as a day-hike and can even be combined with #5 on the list, but you might prefer to stay overnight in Glacier or Deming before heading back to the city.
-At the end of the road at Heather Meadows there are several areas to park, and a Northwest Forest Pass or America the Beautiful are required.
+At nearly 3 hours driving time but only 1.5 miles hiking, this is completely doable as a day hike and can even be combined with #5 on the list, but you might prefer to stay overnight in Glacier or Deming before heading back to the city.

-Please note that this parking area and road are closed in winter, and although you can snowshoe at Artist’s Point, it is an avalanche risk area, so please read about the risks and prepare yourself.
-Many places offer avalanche risk courses, including REI for free this 2019-2020 winter season.
+Please note that this parking area and road are closed in winter, and although you can snowshoe at Artist’s Point, it is an avalanche-risk area, so please read about the risks and prepare yourself.

-Table Mountain View from Artist Point Easy Day Hike Near Seattle
+Table Mountain View from Artist Point

-Artist Point is an Easy Day Hike Near Seattle
+Artist Point is an easy day hike near Seattle

 Be sure to grab this field guide to identify the wildflowers and other flora and fauna on your hikes around Washington